Kava-Labs/kava/x/evmutil/spec/03_messages.md

 ## MsgEVMCall

-`MsgEVMCall` convert calls the EVM with data.
+`MsgEVMCall` calls the EVM with data.

 ```protobuf
 service Msg {